red-hat-storage/odf-console/README.md

 2. Create a Storage System
 3. Clone this repo.
 4. Pull all required dependencies by running `yarn install`.
-5. Run the development mode of this plugin using `yarn run dev`.
+5. Run the development mode of odf-console using `yarn run dev`.
 This runs a webserver in port 9001.